tldr-pages/tldr/pages/linux/pkgrm.md

 # pkgrm

-> Remove a package from a CRUX system
+> Remove a package from a CRUX system.

-- remove an installed package
+- Remove an installed package:

 `pkgrm {{package-name}}`